Xilinx-CNS/sfptpd/README.md

 In the case of Solarflare NICs, the `sfc` net driver presents the same "PTP Hardware Clock" (PHC) device (e.g. `/dev/ptp0`) for each of the physical network ports on a single adapter.
-Other NICs typically present an apparently independent PHC device for each network port.

-However, these apparently independent PHC devices typically are not independent but represent the same underlying physical clock.
-This arrangement has one of two consequences:
+Some NICs, however, present separate and _apparently_ independent PHC devices for each network port which actually represent the same underlying physical clock.

-1. When sfptpd tries to synchronise the same physical clock using apparently but not actually independent PHC devices, duplicate corrections occur.
-To mitigate this sfptpd has an option `assume_one_phc_per_nic`.
-2. If all but one of the PHC devices is treated by the driver as read only **and** the instance made writable by the net driver is not the one on the lowest-numbered port, then with `assume_one_phc_per_nic` set to `on`, sfptpd will attempt to discipline the clock but there will be no effect.
-This situation can be mitigated by leaving `assume_one_phc_per_nic` `off` but that will result in wasteful clock comparisons for all the PHC devices that are effectively read only.

-The current best recommendation to mitigate these limitations is to list explicitly the network ports of the NIC clocks to be disciplined with `clock_list`.
-Typically other software expects the clocks to be explicitly listed anyway.
+When using third party NICs affected by this issue the recommended mitigation is to list explicitly the NIC clocks to be disciplined with `clock_list`.

 ## Footnotes